-Dry measuring cups are necessary measuring dry pantry items like flour, sugar, and cocoa powder.
+Dry measuring cups are necessary for measuring dry pantry items like flour, sugar, and cocoa powder.
 Metal measuring cups don’t build up static and the full measure of the ingredients will go into your recipe.

 A glass liquid measuring cup is essential.
-I prefer glass to plastic because it won’t pick up flavors, and the glass is microwave safe for when you need to heat an ingredient prior to adding it to your recipe.
+My preference is glass because it won’t pick up flavors, and the glass is microwave-safe for when you need to heat an ingredient prior to adding it to your recipe.
 I like this measuring cup with a lid because I can measure out my liquid ingredients in advance, and then cover them in the fridge until I’m ready to cook or bake.

 I go back and forth with which style mixing bowls I prefer, and most of the time, this Pyrex set wins out.
 They also can nest over your existing pots to make a double boiler.
 I like the lids because I can pre-measure my ingredients and cover until I’m ready to bake, or I can use them as serving bowls and cover up the leftovers in the fridge.

 Silicone spatulas are good for mixing and scraping down the sides of your bowl, but they are also heat safe, often up to 500º, making them safe for cooking too.

-You need to have baking sheets on hand whether you plan to make cookie, turnovers, or even heating up frozen appetizers and snacks.
+You need to have baking sheets on hand whether you plan to make cookies, turnovers, or even heat up frozen appetizers and snacks.
 At minimum, you should have two, but my preference is four so that two are in the oven, and two are on standby waiting to go in the oven.
 It makes baking go a bit faster.

 Pie plates are the obvious choice for pies and quiche, but they also make a terrific small baking dish.
 If you choose a glass pie plate, you can check the doneness of your pie crust before pulling your pie from the oven.
 I like these 9 1/2″ deep-dish pie plates, and have several in my collection.

 Every home cook needs to have a mixer.
-I have had my Hamilton Beach electric hand-mixer for 15 years, and it is an amazing workhorse.
+I have had my Hamilton Beach electric hand mixer for 20 years, and it is an amazing workhorse.
 It works well for cookie dough and cake mixes, but also for making homemade whipped cream or mashed potatoes.